daniel-e/mnist_octave/README.md

 The MNIST handwritten digit database is a very popular dataset for testing machine learning algorithms.
 It contains 60,000 labeled training examples and 10,0000 examples for testing.
 The dataset can be downloaded from [here](http://yann.lecun.com/exdb/mnist/).
 This repository contains a file created from this dataset which can easily be read with Octave or MATLAB.

-Either you can use this file directly or you can create it on your own.
+Either you can use this file directly or you can create it with the `mnist.py` Python script contained in this repository.

 ## Using the dataset directly in Ocatve/MATLAB